CBarradas/movielens/README.md

-Capstone Project to earn a Data Science Certificate by Harvard.
+Capstone Project to earn a Data Science Certificate by HarvardX.
-Based on Netfix's original callenge improve their Recommendation System, the target was to obtain an RMSE lower than 0.86490.
+Based on Netfix's original challenge to improve their Recommendation System, the target was to obtain an RMSE lower than 0.86490.
 There are 3 output documents: R, Rmd and PDF.
 Platform used: Rstudio.
-September 2021.
+Date: September 2021.